-When in this display, you may select one of multiple languages for all display nomenclature, including the trip functions and the navigation system (if equipped).
-Touch the Set Language soft-key, then touch the desired language soft-key until a check-mark appears next to the language, showing that setting has been selected.
-Touch the arrow back/Done soft-key to return to the previous menu.
+This feature allows you to select one of multiple languages for all display nomenclature, including the trip functions and the navigation system (if equipped).
+Press the Set Language button on the touchscreen, then press the desired language button.
+The button will highlight showing that setting has been selected.
+Press the arrow back/Done button on the touchscreen to return to the previous menu.